 Reliability is great concern in space-systems due to the lack of physical access, high costs of a space-launch and ionizing radiation from the sun.
 Especially the latter leads to transient and permanent changes on digital circuits which eventually leads to unwanted behavior.

-My research interests lie in fault-tolerance techniques for digital systems at gate- as well as system-level by hardware-software interaction.
-I take part in the Graduate School System Design and am FPGA designer in the Avionics group of DLR Bremen.
+My research interests lie in fault-tolerance techniques for digital systems at gate- as well as system-level by using hardware-software interaction.

 My field of activity is the Satisfiability-Problem (SAT).
 One main focus of my research interests is the efficient solving of SAT-instances.
 The other main focus is located in the field of 'Test of digital circuits'.
 In this field I analyse the generation of test pattern for dynamic fault models on basis of the Satisfiability-Problem.